Clean Rooms

 Mini Environments

-Localized clean areas constructed around a specific tool or part to prevent atmospheric exposure.
+Localized clean areas built around specific tools or components to prevent atmospheric exposure.

 Modular Clean Rooms